Succinct Permutation Graphs: Data Structures for Permutation Graphs

-We compute the data structure of \wref{lem:proper-interval-graphs} for $G_A$ and $G_B$; to map vertex $v\in A$ to the corresponding vertex in $G_A$, we simply compute $\rankop_1(\texttt A_x, v)$; recall that the data structure of \wref{lem:proper-interval-graphs} identifies vertices with the rank of their left endpoints.
+} \ifsubmission{}{ } We compute the data structure of \wref{lem:proper-interval-graphs} for $G_A$ and $G_B$; to map vertex $v\in A$ to the corresponding vertex in $G_A$, we simply compute $\rankop_1(\texttt A_x, v)$; recall that the data structure of \wref{lem:proper-interval-graphs} identifies vertices with the rank of their left endpoints.
 With that, we can compute the four distances above and return the minimum.

-The running time for \GDistance is the time needed for a constant number of extremal neighbor queries ($\Oh(1)$ for the array-based data structure, $\Oh(\log n / \log\log n)$ for the grid-based one), a constant number of adjacency checks (same running times), a constant number of rank-queries (using constant time), and finally a constant number of \GDistance queries in proper interval graphs (again using constant time).
+The running time for \GDistance is the time needed for a constant number of extremal neighbor queries ($\Oh(1)$ for the array-based data structure, $\Oh(\log n / \log\log n)$ for the grid-based one), a constant number of adjacency checks (same running times), a constant number of rank-queries ($O(1)$ each), and finally a constant number of \GDistance queries in proper interval graphs (again $O(1)$).
 The running time for \GDistance is thus dominated by the time for evaluating $\pi^{-1}$.

 \paragraph{Shortest paths} Suppose $u<v$.
 As noted by Bazzaro and Gavoille~\cite{BazzaroGavoille2009}, the above case distinction does not only determine the distance, but also determines in each case a next vertex $w$ after $u$ on a shortest path from $u$ to $v$.
 We output $u$ and unless $u=v$, we recursively call $\GSPath(w,v)$.